abs51295/ossprojects-wiki/RealTrack---iOS-Version.md

 * Ability to share images from phone’s gallery

 **Development Environment**
-* Language: Java
+* Language: XCode
-* Framework: Android SDK
+* Framework: iOS SDK
 * Difficulty: Novice to Intermediate
 * Potential Mentors: TBA
+_Note: For this project, you will be placed under Peace Corps development license for the duration of the project._